BolverBlitz/CoinClicker/README.md

 # CoinClicker
  A playground to learn websockets with a loadbalancer

+# Common Issues
+ If you run the application without https, you will need to modify the websocket url in the frontend from wss to ws in file www-public/index.html.

 # What does it do?
 Users can enter their email adress they use for controlpanel and then click a button to get free coins (Credits).